Effects of Dilaudid Abuse

 A person who has come to rely on this drug to get through life, who dreads withdrawal so much that he will compromise his own integrity to remain on a drug like Dilaudid, needs drug rehabilitation to resume a normal, drug-free life again.
 Families so very often feel disgraced or embarrassed by having one of their members addicted to drugs.
 But in fact, there are millions of other Americans and tens of millions of other people in other parts of the world who are addicted to drugs or alcohol.
 What is really significant is finding the right help for the person so he can achieve a productive, enjoyable life without drugs.

 Tens of thousands of people around the world have sought out Narconon rehab centers for the help they needed.
-And in seven out of ten cases, graduation from the Narconon program resulted in the sobriety they wanted.
 The Narconon rehab program addresses the types of damage done by addiction and teaches each person how to repair it themselves.
 Damage like broken relationships, the wrong choice of friends and associates, lost personal integrity, cloudy thinking and dimmed perceptions are all addressed as part of this recovery action.

 Each person learns the fundamentals of how these types of damage can be put right again and then they put these fundamentals into practical use.
-The effect of this practical approach is give each person the tools they need to stay sober.
+The effect of this practical approach gives each person the tools they need to stay sober.